2020 Remote Work Survey: What We Learned

 When looking at the survey results as a whole, it’s clear that a majority of people are adjusting to new work environments, routines, and behaviors in 2020.
 We can also see that people have unique remote work experiences.
 Individuals and teams use different tools, have access to varying resources, and choose to communicate in different ways.
 This is important to keep in mind as businesses move forward and adapt to this new work environment.
 Because one thing’s for certain– remote work isn’t going anywhere.

 If our survey interests you, we invite you to share our infographics.
-Also leave us a comment if you have thoughts about how remote work has impacted you this year.
+Who knows, maybe we will continue exploring this topic with a fun one question survey series, or by repeating the entire thing again next year.
+But in the meantime, leave us a comment if you have thoughts about how remote work has impacted you this year.
 We would love to hear from you!